d-roho/CSGOPredictor/README.md

 -> (Fix in another Project | Low Priority) 175 vs 115 seconds- The Predictive Model was trained on a dataset where the time_left ranged (0-175).
 Actually, range should be (0,115).
 Former's range may include freezetime etc. This may lead to the model being less than ideal due to it's faulty usage of time_left in making predictions.
 Not code-breaking, but good to fix.

+-> (Fix | Low Priority) Miscellaneous minor bugs - A:- All Ts dead and bomb will be defused in time.
+Prediction should default to win for CT.
+Probable fix - adding 'bomb' to GSI config to get necessary data for this fix or something similar.

 Ideas:

--> Update Predictors instead of recollecting every time (CSGO GSI may have the functionality, check how they did it) -> Bypass creation of dictionary (CSGO GSI may already do this for us) -> Java GSI - there seem to be many java programs to interact with CSGO GSI.
+-> Update Predictors instead of recollecting every time (CSGO GSI may have the functionality, check how they did it)

+-> Bypass creation of dictionary (CSGO GSI may already do this for us)

+-> Java GSI - there seem to be many java programs to interact with CSGO GSI.
 THey may be more efficient in this usecase.

 -> HTTP Security (make more robust for deployment)

 -> Make program Team Size agnostic (currently requires 10 players in server to function).
 Would improve compatibility, just need to replace hardcoding.